Plans from $29 · One-time payment · No subscription See Pricing

 Continental Auto Insurance

-Claims Department — J. Patel
+Claims Department, attn.
+J. Patel

 [Adjuster Address]

-Re: Total Loss ACV Dispute — Claim No. 26-7142-TL
+Re: Total Loss ACV Dispute, Claim No. 26-7142-TL

 Dear Ms. Patel,

-Pursuant to Washington's total-loss valuation standards at WAC 284-30-391 and the unfair-claim-settlement-practices rule at WAC 284-30-330, I am formally disputing Continental Auto's actual-cash-value offer of $14,200 for my 2021 Honda CR-V, total-lossed in the collision of March 14, 2026.
+Pursuant to Washington's total-loss valuation standards at WAC 284-30-391 and the unfair-claim-settlement-practices rule at WAC 284-30-330, I'm formally disputing Continental Auto's actual-cash-value offer of $14,200 for my 2021 Honda CR-V, total-lossed in the collision of March 14, 2026.

 The market-supported ACV, the revised-offer demand, and the enforcement escalation are set out below…